Professor of Engineering Design

 The Process Management and Change Management Groups within the EDC seek to develop approaches to reduce uncertainty and risk in design processes.
 Current research includes: business process modelling with BT; design process modelling with Rolls-Royce; process data mining with Jaguar Land Rover; design process capture; and change prediction modelling in complex systems.

-John is directly involved in the teaching of design at all levels of the undergraduate course and was the inaugural Chair of the Design Teaching Committee.
+John has been involved in the teaching of design at all levels of the undergraduate course and currently teaches 4C5 - Design Case Studies.

 Director, Cambridge Engineering Design Centre